Second Sunday in Advent – Monday

 Thus writes St. Peter concerning the coming of the Lord.
 It will be an amazing event indeed.
 Everything will topple.
 Everything will perish where now we live and have our existence.
 Terrors worse than those of death will seize upon the unbelievers.
 What will be going through the minds of those who have rejected their Savior?
 “Behold, He cometh with clouds; and every eye shall see Him, and they also which pierced Him: and all kindreds of the earth shall wail because of Him.
 Even so.
 Amen” (Revelation 1:7).

-And yet, behold! those who, through faith, are His own, in spite of all, will know through the Holy Ghost that it is their beloved Savior coming in the midst of all these terrors, coming to deliver them from every evil work, and to preserve them unto His heavenly kingdom.
+And yet, behold; those who, through faith, are His own, in spite of all, will know through the Holy Ghost, working through His Word, that it is their beloved Savior coming in the midst of all these terrors, coming to deliver them from every evil work, and to preserve them unto His heavenly kingdom.
 And they will lift up their heads, and their fear will be turned into consolation, peace, and joy.
 How can you be afraid when – amidst all these fearsome things – you see your dear Savior coming?
 Only be ready at all times, and own Him as your Redeemer at all times – that on that yonder, great day, too – He may be your beloved Savior.
-And you do not know when that great day will come.

 O Christ, who diedst and yet dost live,